comby-tools/comby-decomposer/README.md

 the `fragments` directory.
 If you want more control over server generation you'll have to dig into `server.js`.

+### See https://github.com/agroce/afl-compiler-fuzzer#01-usage to use the server with an AFL fuzzer

 ## Customizing language grammar target

 Comby supports a lot of languages (see `comby -list` for supported ones),